 Contemporary press reports made the unsurprising claim that Senator Abraham was responding to the interests of the "industry."
-As a conservative Republican, Senator Abraham was politically and ideologically aligned with his important constituents, the auto companies and their auto finance arms.
+The language proposed by Senator Abraham was presumably intended to protect the interests of an important group of constituents, the auto companies and their auto finance arms.